cubiq/ComfyUI_IPAdapter_plus/README.md

 **2023/9/15**: Huge code cleanup!
 I streamlined the node structure for a tidier workflow. **IMPORTANT** this is a breaking update, we don't need the dedicated clip vision encoder anymore.
 Please check the new included workflows.
 Also introduced the new `noise` option, see below for details.

 **2023/9/11**: The code has been rewritten to take advantage of the new ComfyUI updates regarding clip vision.
 Expect lower memory usage.

+## What is it?

+The IPAdapter are very powerful models for image-to-image conditioning.
+Given a reference image you can do variations augmented by text prompt, controlnets and masks.
+Think of it as a 1-image lora.

 ## Example workflow